Why physical activity is important for children with disability

 How much physical activity do children with disability need?

-Australian guidelines say that children need certain amounts of physical activity depending on their age:
+Australian guidelines say that children of all abilities need certain amounts of physical activity depending on their age:

 - At 1-3 years, children should be physically active for at least 3 hours each day.
 This includes energetic play.